Block capital: What is the actual flight time from Newcastle to Heathrow?

 How did that turn out?
 I shall reveal all, but first let’s have a stab at estimating the duration.
 Newcastle is a compact airport that is rarely troubled by congestion, so I shall estimate seven minutes elapsing from the tug pushing back the Airbus and the wheels leaving the ground.

-The direct distance is 251 miles.
+The direct airport-to-airport distance to Heathrow is 251 miles.
 But what with climb and descent manoeuvring, and the routing required by air-traffic controllers – typically flying over Manchester and Birmingham rather than the direct route over York and Sheffield – let’s call it 300 miles.

 The cruising speed of the Airbus A320 series aircraft used for the run is around 515mph – but the plane will be able to achieve this speed only briefly, so I shall conveniently assume 300mph is the average during the flight.
 Which means exactly an hour in flight.

-Mostly, arrivals at Heathrow touchdown on a westbound heading.
-Conveniently for British Airways, that means aircraft heading for Terminal 5 are pointing in the right direction (it is at the western end of the airfield).
+Mostly, arrivals at Heathrow touch down on a westbound heading.
+Conveniently for British Airways, that means aircraft destined for Terminal 5 are pointing in the right direction (the mammoth terminal is at the western end of the airfield).
 Allowing for a landing on the southern runway but parking on one of the north-facing gates, let’s call that eight minutes.
 Ladies and gentlemen, I hereby declare the block time for a Newcastle-London flight to be 1h15m.

 Which, indeed, is one of the durations allotted by British Airways for its flights on Monday.
 But there are reasons why they should all be different.
 The slowest journeys are on the early pair, whose arrival at Heathrow is most likely to be delayed by all the other incoming traffic.